Skip to content

 \[ \left(\frac{\partial H}{\partial \beta} \right)_{\mathbf{Y}} = \left(\frac{\partial H}{\partial \beta} \right)_{\mathbf{X}} + \sum_{j} \left(\frac{\partial H}{\partial X_{j}} \right)_{\beta, X_{i \neq j}} \left(\frac{\partial X_{j}}{\partial \beta} \right)_{\mathbf{Y}} \]

-The subscripts indicate which parameters are considered constant.
-This notation is common in thermodynamics and was omitted from the formalism, as we specified at each step the symplectic form upon which we are working.
+The subscripts indicate which parameters are held constant.
+This notation is common in thermodynamics and was previously omitted, as we specified at each step the symplectic form under consideration.
+Next, we find the partial derivative of the momentum with respect to the parameter \(\beta\).
+From the coupling relation:

 \[ X_{i} = \frac{Y_{i}}{\beta} \Rightarrow \frac{\partial X_{i}}{\partial \beta} = -\frac{1}{\beta^2} Y_{i} = -\frac{1}{\beta} X_{i} \]